The Howard Stern Show: 1981–1985: Washington and WNBC

 On March 2, 1981, Stern began his third morning job, this time at WWDC-FM, a rock station in Washington, D.C.
 He was determined to become a success, and noticed the importance of news segments for satire.
 He requested for a news person to riff with him in the studio and not just deliver news briefs, returning to the newsroom when they were finished.
-Management planned to pair Stern with Robin Quivers, a news anchor and consumer reporter from WFBR in Baltimore.
+Management planned to pair Stern with Star Archambeault of Portland, Oregon, but during a dispute about who had the bigger breasts and a no holds barred mud fight, Robin Quivers, a news anchor and consumer reporter from WFBR in Baltimore was eventually chosen.
 She agreed to meet Stern after hearing him interview a sex worker on the air.
 Quivers at first "thought I would come in and do the news ... but it wasn't that way ... he wanted someone to play off of ... he wanted a real live person there with him".
 The show began to break format, and Stern held a lesbian edition of "Dial-a-Date" in May 1981.
 He formed the Think Tank, a cohesive trio of male listeners who conversed with Stern and played along with quizzes and routines, which helped the show sound more natural.
 By January 1982, Stern had the second highest-rated morning program in the city.
 On January 14, one day after the crash of Air Florida Flight 90, Stern made listeners believe he asked Air Florida the price of a one-way ticket to the 14th Street Bridge, the location of the disaster.
 "Is that going to be a permanent stop?" asked Stern.
 On June 29, 1982, Stern's contract at WWDC was terminated.
 Later, he wrote that the Air Florida segment was not the reason for his departure, nor did anyone complain about it.
-He had signed a contract with WNBC in March, and began to berate management and other DJ's on the air.
+He had signed a contract with WNBC in March, and began to berate management and other DJs on the air.
 Quivers, who left the show early on June 17, worked at WCBM in Baltimore until rejoining with Stern on October 18, 1982.
 Stern presented a farewell show two weeks later on competing station WAVA-FM.
 He had more than tripled the station's ratings during his stay.